fredgibbs/fredgibbs.github.io/courses/american-food/2021/schedule.md

 layout: syllabus
 course-title: History of American Food
 course-slug: american-food
-term: Summer 2022
+term: Summer 2021
 number: HIST 413
 section: home
 ---

 # Schedule of Readings & Assignments

-## General suggestions
-- Regular bullet points listed under each day is what you need to READ FOR THAT DAY.
-- Readings are listed in a particular order that I think works best.
-- All work that isn't directly linked to is in [our Zotero library](https://www.zotero.org/groups/1647225/food-tech-society-unm/library).
-See the syllabus home page for instructions on gaining access.
+### Due dates
-- All posted assignments are technically "due" on the day they are listed so that we all stay on schedule.
+All posted assignments are technically "due" on the day they are listed so that we all stay on schedule.
 An occasional late post is fine.
 Repeatedly late posts will negatively impact your grade, as your score decreases by one point per day.
 After a week, you get a zero.
 The course simply moves too quickly for much flexibility with deadlines.
-More on these policies in the "Submitting Work" section below.

-## Colored boxes
-{% include alert.html class='danger' title='Red boxes' text="
-These indicate something you have to DO or TURN IN.
-"%}

-{% include alert.html class='warning' title='Yellow Boxes' text="
-These indicate something you should be aware of, but isn't anything you need to immediately do.
-"%}

-{% include alert.html class='info' title='Blue boxes' text="
-These indicate something that will be useful to know, but isn't time sensitive.
-"%}

 ### Video lectures
 All video lectures will be posted on the [course YouTube channel](https://www.youtube.com/channel/UCeiHxkIHW5kM1hqofknf2ig), and I will link to them on the syllabus as they become available.
 If you want announcements of new videos, please subscribe to the channel.

+### Read/watch in order
+I list the readings/videos in the order I think it will be most useful to you.
+Usually, the earlier readings (or videos) introduce some ideas that get elaborated on in later readings.
+Going out of order can make things much more confusing, but of course you're free to work through the readings however you wish.

 ### Noteworthy is optional
 Most days have a "noteworthy" section that lists a few relevant readings on the topic.
 These are optional!
 Most have some good ideas that I'll mention in the videos; others are there just for additional materials and extra credit opportunities.
-I hope you'll skim through any that seem interesting to you.
-If you engage with these in your posts, you can will get extra credit for that work.
+I hope you'll skim through any that seem interesting to you (and I hope you'll mention them in your posts so you can get credit for that work).

 ### All non-linked reading assignments are in Zotero
 Remember that if there isn't a direct link to a reading, it's in our course Zotero library.
 Instructions are on the [syllabus home page](index) under `Readings and Books`.